Transitional and Sustainable? What's that all about? Read on, all who have an ear to listen..........

 Together, Step by Step we MUST work toward a more sustainable food system.
 How?
 By promoting practices that reduce synthetic fertilizers, harmful pesticides, land waste by the plow and mono-culture practices.
 Support farms that practice what we’re preaching here.
 Seek out the small sustainable farmer practicing the art of intensive farming.
 VOTE with your fork.
 As a consumer you have tremendous opportunity to force change, through “Purchasing Power”!

-What is the true cost of our current, “cheap & efficient” food system?
+What is the true cost of our current food system?
 Our industrial model with its applications of pesticides and synthetic fertilizer, its dependence on vast amounts of fossil fuels and its subsidized funding (paid for by you and me), reflects a complete disregard for its negative environmental impact.
 It is already proving far too high a price to pay.
-Please foster a sense of urgency and take action if you are concerned about the health of your family, community, animal friends and our planet.
+Please foster a sense of urgency and take *action if you are concerned about the health of your family, community, animal friends and our planet. (*"Vote for change" and "Pay for change" at the polls and when you make any purchase, no matter how small.)

 The most basic reality is; that our lives depend on the biosphere of which we are a part-the streams, fungi, the humble earthworm.
 Few of us have authentic relationships with the land, we defend (support) supermarkets and industrial technology because we believe that we depend on corporations and technology- not on trees, soil and water.
 We no longer see where our food comes from and Big Business has huge amounts of marketing dollars to insure the blindness continues.